Xiangyang1984/Pneumo-Typer/README.md

 Pneumo-Typer
 ===

 Pneumo-Typer is a comprehensive prediction and visualization of serotype and sequence type for streptococcus pneumoniae using assembled genomes.
-It is freely available at https://www.microbialgenomic.cn/Pneumo-Typer.html and https://github.com/Xiangyang1984/Pneumo-Typer under an open-source GPLv3 license.
+It is freely available at https://github.com/Xiangyang1984/Pneumo-Typer under an open-source GPLv3 license.

 * [Installation](#installation)